25 Encouraging Bible Verses for Addiction Recovery

 Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.”
 Galatians 5:19-21

 Addictions are truly works of the flesh.
-God does not tempt us to become addicts, that is wholly the devil’s scheme to draw us away from God.
+God does not tempt you to become an addict.
+Temptation is wholly the devil’s scheme to draw you away from God.
 The list is long, but none is stronger than the higher power of God Almighty.

 Worldly passions surround you every day, yet the Spirit of God lives inside of you.
-He never leaves nor abandons you to addiction, but calls us to walk in His light.
+He never leaves nor abandons you to addiction, but calls you to walk in His light.

 9. Be Filled With the Spirit